gezpage/rbackup/README.md

 # rBackup

-Ruby script to backup project folders and mysql databases, and upload to S3 storage
+Ruby script to backup project folders and mysql databases, and upload to S3 storage.

+Works well with PHP projects where you don't need to backup the full project directory, but there are multiple "static" folders that do.
+Also allows backup of multiple mysql databases and creates tgz archives of each folder and database separately.

 ## Installation